-Itinerary idea: Boutique Wine Trail Self-Drive
+Itinerary idea: Tailor made self-drive around the Boutique Wine Trail

 4. Hike one of the 9 Great Walks

 One of the best ways to experience New Zealand’s natural beauties is to get out and explore them on foot.
 From afternoon strolls to multi-day hikes, New Zealand has a range of walks waiting to knock your hiking socks off.
-Acknowledged as one of the finest one-day walks in the world, tackle the rust red craters, black deserts and cobalt blue and jade green lakes of the Tongariro Alpine Crossing in the company of a local guide.
+Acknowledged as one of the finest one-day walks in the world, tackle the rust-red craters, black deserts and cobalt blue and jade green lakes of the Tongariro Alpine Crossing in the company of a local guide.
 Or recharge your batteries as you walk, cruise or kayak through the sublimely beautiful Abel Tasman National Park.

 5. Watch kiwis in the wild on Stewart Island

 New Zealand’s hidden gem, Stewart Island, is home to the brown kiwi and is the only place in New Zealand where these timid nocturnal birds can be reliably seen in the wild.
 Enjoy a guided tour of Ulva Island Nature Reserve during your stay to experience many rare and endangered native birds.